 |Sheets | Food Processor | Frames | Skillet | Board Games|

 Food Processor: I love, love, love to cook, and after a year and a half with a food processor, I'm not sure how I ever lived without one.
-Seriously, this thing can mince garlic, ginger, and onions way finer than a knife for sauces and stir-fries, shred a whole mountain of cabbage for slaws and my favorite, fish tacos, pulverize chocolate, slice perfect carrot coins, and make the best hummus you ever had.
+Seriously, this thing can mince garlic, ginger, and onions way finer than a knife for sauces and stir-fries, shred a whole mountain of cabbage for slaws and my favorite, fish tacos (still talking about shredding the cabbage, not the fish, just so we're clear), pulverize chocolate, slice perfect carrot coins, and make a piecrust, a longtime source of baking intimidation for me, in a flash.
 Actually, all those conveniences make it perfect for saving time even when you don't like to cook.
 We received a bigger food processor than the one we registered for, with a few more gadgets like a mini bowl attachment and shredding disc, and I'm so glad.
 I won't worry about upgrading to a larger capacity when we have, God willing, lots of kids to feed one day.
-I definitely recommend getting a nice, roomy 14-cup one.
+I definitely recommend getting a nice, roomy 14-cup one like this one that we received.
 Go big or go home, right?

 Art & Picture Frames: From the "I never would've thought of that but I'm so glad I did" category: When you settle into your first little nest together, of course you'll want to decorate it.
 And, when you get your wedding photos back, of course you'll want to display them.
 It might not seem like the most natural choice, asking for home decor instead of appliances or linens, but a friend of mine advised me, and I'm so thankful for such an original piece of advice.
 Requesting a set of matching frames in all sizes, along with a few images you love, is a fantastic way to get a head start on furbishing.